Installing and Configuring PASW

 For more information, see the Procedure: Terminate SSL/TLS at HAProxy section of Configuring SSL/TLS Termination at HAProxy.

-Download the Pivotal Application Service for Windows product file from the product page of Pivotal Network.
+Download the Pivotal Application Service for Windows product file from Pivotal Network.

-From the same Pivotal Network page, download the Windows FS Injector tool for your workstation OS.
-The Injector tool,
+Within Pivotal Application Service for Windows, download the Windows FS Injector tool for your workstation OS.

 winfs-injector, is an executable binary that adds the Windows Server container base image into the product file.
 This step requires internet access and can take up to 20 minutes.